liamondrop/ros-donkey/README.md

  - Manage drive mode (manual vs autonomous)
  - Start recording with a joystick command
+ - Add deadman switch to autonomous mode for safety
- - Load training data from multiple ROS bags
+ - Support loading training data from multiple ROS bags (currently only supports 1 at a time)
  - Local Web Controller for video streaming and control from a phone/computer
  - Build everything from scratch to make sure I didn't leave out some crucial steps in setup (probably did, sorry)